tanayraj2603/DataAnalysisPortFolioProjects/Film Rental Store Analysis/README.md

 # Film Rental Store Analysis

-Data analysis project using MySQL to discover data to get inight about user, marketing states and efforts amd much more.
+Data analysis project using SQL to discover data to get insights about users, marketing states, efforts, and much more.

-This is a weekly challenges from Udacity course "SQL for Data Analysis
+This is a weekly challenge from the Udacity course "SQL for Data Analysis

 ## Features

-- Perform data analysis for user behaviours
+- Perform data analysis for user behaviors
 - Discover marketing stats
 - Find actionable customer/business insights
 - Measure and track marketing efforts